 DF1.
-The following summarizes the six significant private company differential factors and their implications for private company financial reporting as identified in the FASB staff's assessment about how and why the needs of users of private company financial statements may differ from those that use public company financial statements.
+The following summarizes the six significant private company differential factors and their implications for private company financial reporting.
+The six differential factors were identified on the basis of an assessment about how and why the needs of users of private company financial statements may differ from those that use public company financial statements.
 It also summarizes how the cost-benefit considerations of financial reporting may vary between private companies and public companies.
-The staff's assessment captures the most common characteristics that differentiate private company financial statement user needs and preparer considerations from those of public companies.
-As a result, the staff's observations included in this framework are not intended to apply to all private company or public company financial statement stakeholders.
-Accordingly, exceptions and qualifications can apply to much of the information included in this analysis because of the large number and varied characteristics of companies that prepare financial statements in accordance with U.S. GAAP and the different needs of their stakeholders.
+That assessment captures the most common characteristics that differentiate financial statement user needs and preparer considerations for private companies from those of public companies.
+As a result, the observations included in this guide are not intended to apply to all private company or public company financial statement stakeholders.
+Accordingly, qualifications may apply to much of the information included in this analysis because of the large number and varied characteristics of companies that prepare financial statements in accordance with U.S. GAAP and the different needs of their stakeholders.